mattermost/docs/source/developer/slash-commands.md

    8. (Optional) Add an **Autocomplete Description** to help users understand your command
    9. (Optional) Type in a **Descriptive Label** to provide a bit more information about your command
 4. Click **Add** to add your command to the system
-5. Your new slash command will be displayed below with a **Token** that your external application should use to verify the request came from Mattermost
+5. Your new slash command will be displayed with a **Token** that your external application should use to verify the request came from Mattermost

 ### Creating Integrations with Commands
 If you'd like to build your own integration that uses slash commands, you can follow these general guidelines: